Empirical View

 The IMF, through its Government Finance Statistics Manuals and Guides, recommends an “accrual accounting method, focusing on all economic events affecting assets, liabilities, revenues, and expenses, not just those represented by cash transactions”.
 By construction, the recommended method accounts for changes in stocks, which means that “stock data at the end of an accounting period equal stock data at the beginning of the period plus flows over the period.”
 You can learn more about the definitions and accounting methods directly from the IMF Government Finance Statistics Manuals and Guides.

-The most important limitation with the data produced by the IMF is that, despite their efforts to standardize data collection, many countries report misclassified, incomplete and untimely statistics.
+The most important limitation with the estimates produced by the IMF is that, despite their efforts to standardize data collection, many countries report misclassified, incomplete and untimely statistics.

 The lack of consistent data on local government expenditures often makes cross-country comparisons difficult.
 Because of this, many studies rely on central government estimates, even though these estimates provide an incomplete picture, especially in federal countries.
 Additionally, the documentation for the World Development Indicator on Government Expenditure – which uses IMF estimates – notes: “For most countries central government finance data have been consolidated into one account, but for others only budgetary central government accounts are available.
 Because budgetary accounts may not include all central government units (such as social security funds), they usually provide an incomplete picture.”